Christmas in My Home Town

 Christmas in My Home Town is a studio album by American country artist Charley Pride.
 It was released in November 1970 via RCA Victor Records and was produced by Jack Clement.
-The album was Pride's first collection of holiday music and his ninth studio recording, overall.
-The project originally contained ten tracks in its initial release, but was re-released with additional tracks in 2013.
-Christmas in My Home Town received positive reviews from critics following its release.
+It was Pride's first collection of holiday music and his ninth studio recording, overall.
+It originally contained ten tracks in its initial release, but was re-released with additional tracks in 2013.
+It received positive reviews from critics following its release.